What we know about the Madison, Wisconsin, school shooting that left a student and teacher dead

 Just hours before the shooting began, students from kindergarten to high school filed onto the school’s 28-acre campus to sit through the last week of classes before Christmas vacation.
 They had a week of festivities to look forward to, including a holiday concert and an Ugly Christmas Sweater Day, according to the school’s website.

+The suspected shooter entered the school at the beginning of the day with the rest of the students, police said.

-But as the school day got underway, investigators believe the shooter pulled out a handgun and opened fire on their peers, Barnes said.
-The shooting was “confined to one space,” the chief said, though he did not clarify whether the space was a classroom, hallway or other room.
+But as the school day got underway, investigators believe the suspect pulled out a handgun and opened fire on their peers, Barnes said.
+The shooting was “confined to one space,” the chief said, adding later it was a “learning” part of the school.

 At 10:57 a.m., the Madison Police Department received a 911 call from inside the school, Barnes said.